eddie-energy/architecture/arc42/eddie-framework/building-block-view/building-block-view.md

 ## EDDIE Application

 The application uses a plugin architecture for both inbound and outbound data exchange.
+It is a single application packaged as a JAR, which can be deployed on a Java Web Server or via Docker.
 _Inbound_ referring to the retrieval of energy data from the data provider, and _outbound_ to the communication with the Eligible Party, where individual plugins can be enabled to support specific data providers or data exchange protocols.